HM Care Clinic

 Ready to Take a Medically Guided Approach?

-Reading food labels is a great first step — but it works best as part of a comprehensive, physician-supervised plan.
-If you're in New Windsor, Orange County NY, or anywhere across the Hudson Valley and you're ready to explore a personalized medical weight loss program — including options like Semaglutide, Tirzepatide, B12 shots, and hands-on nutritional guidance — Dr. Khankhel and the HM Care Clinic team are here to help.
-Schedule your consultation today at HM Care Clinic and take the first fully supported step toward lasting metabolic health.
+Reading food labels is a useful first step — but it works best as part of a comprehensive, physician-supervised plan.
+For those in New Windsor, Orange County NY, or anywhere across the Hudson Valley who would like to explore a personalized medical weight loss program — including options such as prescribed weight management therapy, B12 shots, and hands-on nutritional guidance — Dr. Khankhel and the HM Care Clinic team are available to discuss whether treatment is appropriate.
+Eligibility, risks, and alternatives are reviewed during an in-person evaluation, and individual results vary.
+Schedule your consultation today at HM Care Clinic to talk through the options for your metabolic health.

 This article is intended for informational purposes only and does not constitute medical advice.
 Please consult a qualified healthcare provider before making changes to your diet, medication, or health regimen.